Adopting A Cocker Spaniel - Pros and Cons?

 When adopting a Cocker Spaniel adult dog, there are likely to be more trips to the vet because, as your dog's years increase, so do the vet bills.

-The reason for this is because an older dog, at some point, may develop, for example, arthritis, diabetes, pancreatitis, which will need the care and attention of a vet more frequently.
+The reason for this is that an older dog, at some point, may develop, for example, arthritis, diabetes, or pancreatitis, which will need the care and attention of a vet more frequently.

-However, we shouldn't overlook the fact that you will eventually have these costs when your puppy finally reaches his older years.
+However, we should recognize that you will eventually have these costs when your puppy finally reaches his senior years.

 BEFORE Adopting A Cocker Spaniel...